 - Preheat the oven to 400 degrees Fahreneheit.
 Hold each head of garlic from the base and carefully slice off about ¼-inch of the top to expose the garlic cloves.
 We want to be sure each clove is exposed.
 You may need to peel off some of the outer papery material to see better.
 If necessary, use a paring knife to cut off the tops of the cloves on the sides.
 Repeat for additional heads of garlic, if needed.

 - Cover your pan and bake for 40 to 70 minutes, checking every 10 minutes after 40 minutes is up (be careful, the pot will be very hot!).
-They’re done when they’re nicely golden on top and the cloves are soft enough to easily pierce through with a paring knife.
+The heads are done when they’re nicely golden on top and the cloves are soft enough to easily pierce through with a paring knife.
 (For greater depth of flavor, roast 5 to 10 minutes longer, but watch out for signs of burning—an acrid smell, or blackened bits).

 - Let the roasted garlic cool for at least 10 minutes, or until you can safely handle it.
 To release the cloves, use a fork (cocktail fork if you have one) or grapefruit spoon or just gently squeeze them from the base (I find this easiest for the inner cloves).